wildekek/personal-website/content/posts/cute-astronaut/index.md

 ### Bringing it all together
-All the materials were brought into Garageband, where I timed-synced and mixed everything together, to create (to the best of my knowledge) the best sounding audio of the Challenger launch.
+All the materials were brought into Garageband, where I time-synced and mixed everything together, to create (to the best of my knowledge) the best sounding audio of the Challenger launch.
 Sit down in your favorite recliner, put on your headphones,  close your eyes and enjoy!

 {{< youtube 0CTTGTS5IEA >}}